samirak93/analytics/_posts/2018-03-31-Deploy-bokeh-using-heroku.md

 ![alt text](https://raw.githubusercontent.com/samirak93/analytics/gh-pages/blog_images/images/blog1/repo.PNG)

-This is the easy part as this is how you'd run the myapp locally in your system.
+This is the easy part as this is how you'd have run the myapp locally in your system.

+Now, got to http://heroku.com and create a free account.
+Once you login, **create a new app** and ***remember the name of the app***.
+We'd need to mention the app name in later steps.

-The main part, creating text documents for heroku, is the tricky part.
-There are various answers onnline regarding this.
-I'd to trial out few methods before getting it right.
+The main part, creating text documents for heroku, is the trickiest part.
+There are various answers online on creating these.
+I had to trial out few methods before getting it right.

 So the whole **myapp** folder is within my main repository, **herokuapp**.
 Inside herokuapp, you'd have to create 3 documents.
 Note that these file names are case sensitive.